johndistasio/protoform/README.md

 ### Template Parameters

-Template parameters are key-value pairs in the form of `key=value` that are munged into an object fed to the template.
+Command-line template parameters are key-value pairs in the form of `key=value` that are munged into an object fed to the template.
 A parameter like `kittens=fuzzy` would be accessible in the template with `{{ .kittens }}`.

-More complex data can be provided with JSON-formatted strings, i.e. `animals='["cow", "sheep", "duck"]'`.
+More complex data can be provided with JSON-formatted strings, e.g. `animals='["cow", "sheep", "duck"]'`.

 ## Examples